radioactive73/PassGAN/README.md

 # PassGAN

-This repository is updated version of [@brannondorsey/PassGAN](https://github.com/brannondorsey/PassGAN) for Python 3 & TensorFlow 1.13, contains code for the [_PassGAN: A Deep Learning Approach for Password Guessing_](https://arxiv.org/abs/1709.00440) paper.
+This repository is an updated version of [@brannondorsey/PassGAN](https://github.com/brannondorsey/PassGAN) and [@d4ichi/PassGAN](https://github.com/d4ichi/PassGAN) for Python 3.7 & TensorFlow 2.5.2 (using v1 compatibility), contains code for the [_PassGAN: A Deep Learning Approach for Password Guessing_](https://arxiv.org/abs/1709.00440) paper.
+Works with CUDA 11.2 and cuDNN 8.1

 The model from PassGAN is taken from [_Improved Training of Wasserstein GANs_](https://arxiv.org/abs/1704.00028) and it is assumed that the authors of PassGAN used the [improved_wgan_training](https://github.com/igul222/improved_wgan_training) tensorflow implementation in their work.